-Nothing happens when the power button is pressed.
+Nothing happens when the ON/OFF button is pressed.

-- Confirm that the battery is charged (\$\iii\)15). - Confirm that the battery is inserted facing the correct way (16). - Dirty battery terminals reduce battery performance.
+- Confirm that the battery is charged (\$\iii\)15). - Confirm that the battery is inserted facing the correct way (116). - Confirm that the memory card/battery cover is fully closed (Q17). - Dirty battery terminals reduce battery performance.
 Try cleaning the terminals with a cotton swab and reinserting the battery a few times.